cliftbar/MiDaS-server/README.md

+# MiDaS Server
+Fork for the MiDaS repository to add a simple flask server.

+Follow setup instructions from MiDaS, then run using:

+`python server.py`

+or start with docker

+`docker run -it -d midas-server`

+---

 ## Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-shot Cross-dataset Transfer

 This repository contains code to compute depth from a single image.
 It accompanies our [paper](https://arxiv.org/abs/1907.01341v3):